What is the Kanazawa University Graduate School of Human and Socio-Environmental Studies?

 After successful completion of these courses, students are granted a master’s degree in literature, law, political science, economics, business administration, regional development studies, international studies and the arts.
 In addition, there is also a one-year, short-term attendance program leading to a master’s degree while working full-time hours.

-The goal of the Doctoral Level Section is the development of highly specialized professionals, who have the research skills requisite to work as university lecturers and researchers at private think tanks as well as in businesses and local governments.
+The goal of the Doctoral Couse is the development of highly specialized professionals, who have the research skills requisite to work as university lecturers and researchers at private think tanks as well as in businesses and local governments.

-In order to achieve this, the Doctoral Level Section has one division and four courses encompassing eight education and research fields.In this program, we cultivate cutting edge research skills in keeping with the fundamental specialist insight relating to the human and socio-environment developed while attempting the Master’s Level Section.
+In order to achieve this, the Doctoral Couse has one division and four courses encompassing eight education and research fields.In this program, we cultivate cutting edge research skills in keeping with the fundamental specialist insight relating to the human and socio-environment developed while attempting the Master’s Couse.

-In addition to the students progressing from the Master’s Level Section, we also welcome other members of the society, overseas students, people with different talents and interests, researchers, civil servants, company employees, active university lecturers, and the elderly.
+In addition to the students progressing from the Master’s Couse, we also welcome other members of the society, overseas students, people with different talents and interests, researchers, civil servants, company employees, active university lecturers, and the elderly.
 Thus, we can confidently state that this institute caters to lifelong learning.
 Doctoral degrees are available in socio-environment studies, humanities, law, economics, management, public policy, and science.
 This will lead to many graduates taking up research and teaching work at universities, although there are many who also go on to work in the public and private sectors.
-For your information, some of the principal themes of the recent doctoral theses are provided in a list of doctoral degree theses for the doctoral level section of an integrated course.
+For your information, some of the principal themes of the recent doctoral theses are provided in a list of doctoral degree theses for the Doctoral Couse of an integrated course.

 The Graduate School of Human and Socio-Environmental Studies is an innovative organization that aims at creating a new era of problem solving.
 We strive to provide an educational and research environment in which everyone’s aspirations and dreams can come true.